 Cyber-attacks and other cyber incidents are occurring more frequently, are constantly evolving in nature, are becoming more sophisticated and are being made by groups, individuals and nation states with a wide range of expertise and motives.
-While the Group has implemented systems, monitoring and training to prevent cyber-attacks and other cyber incidents from being successful, the Group cannot guarantee that its security efforts will protect against incidents, breaches or breakdowns of its, or its third-party service providers', IT systems since the techniques used in these attacks change frequently and may be difficult to detect for periods of time, and so such cyber-attacks may from time to time succeed.
+While the Group has implemented systems, monitoring and training to prevent cyber-attacks and other cyber incidents from being successful, the Group cannot guarantee that its security efforts will protect against incidents, breaches or breakdowns of its, or its third-party service providers'.
+IT systems since the techniques used in these attacks change frequently and may be difficult to detect for periods of time, and so such cyber-attacks may from time to time succeed.
 In addition, the Group cannot guarantee that it or its third-party service providers' response to any such incidents will fully remedy the extent of the damage caused by these incidents.
 Although the Group has policies and procedures in place to ensure that all personal information collected by it or its third-party service providers is securely maintained, data incidents or breaches due to human error or intentional or unintentional conduct may still occur in future.

 Furthermore, the Group periodically upgrades its IT systems or adopts new technologies.
-If such an upgrade or new technology does not function as designed, does not go as planned or increases the Group's exposure to a cyber-attack or cyber incident, it may adversely impact the Group's business, including its ability to ship products to customers, issue invoices and process payments or order raw and packaging materials.
-If the Group were to suffer a significant loss or disclosure of confidential business or stakeholder information as a result of a breach of its IT systems, including those of third-party service providers with whom it has contracted, or otherwise, the Group may suffer reputational, competitive and/or business harm, incur significant costs and be subject to government investigations, litigation, fines and/or damages, which may materially and adversely impact the Group's business, prospects, results of operations and financial condition.
+If such an upgrade or new technology their ability to do so; disruptions and volatility in the global does not function as designed, does not go as planned or increases capital markets, which may increase the cost of capital and/or the Group's exposure to a cyber-attack or cyber incident, it may adversely impact the Group's business, including its ability to in foreign exchange rates. ship products to customers, issue invoices and process payments or order raw and packaging materials.
+If the Group were to suffer Despite the Group's efforts to manage these impacts, their a significant loss or disclosure of confidential business or ultimate impact also depends on factors beyond the Group's stakeholder information as a result of a breach of its IT systems, knowledge or control, including the duration, severity and including those of third-party service providers with whom it geographic scope of an outbreak, the availability, widespread has contracted, or otherwise, the Group may suffer reputational, distribution and use of safe and effective vaccines and the competitive and/or business harm, incur significant costs and be actions taken to contain its spread and mitigate its public subject to government investigations, litigation, fines and/or health and economic effects. damages, which may materially and adversely impact the Group's business, prospects, results of operations and financial condition.
+The Group may not successfully acquire and integrate other

-While the Group has disaster recovery and business continuity plans in place, if its IT systems were damaged, breached or were to cease to function properly for any reason or if it does not effectively resolve such issues on a timely basis, the Group may suffer interruptions in its ability to manage or conduct business as well as reputational harm, and may be subject to governmental investigations and litigation, any of which may materially and adversely impact the Group's business, prospects, results of operations and financial condition.
+While the Group has disaster recovery and business continuity and manage alliances, or divest businesses plans in place, if its IT systems were damaged, breached or were to cease to function properly for any reason or if it does not The Group may decide in the future to pursue acquisitions, effectively resolve such issues on a timely basis, the Group may technology licensing arrangements, strategic alliances or suffer interruptions in its ability to manage or conduct business divestitures as part of its business strategy.
+The Group may not as well as reputational harm, and may be subject to governmental complete these transactions in a timely manner, on a cost-effective investigations and litigation, any of which may materially and basis or at all.
+In addition, the Group may be subject to regulatory adversely impact the Group's business, prospects, results of constraints or limitations or other unforeseen factors that prevent operations and financial condition. it from realising the expected benefits of such transactions.